Achieving improved public health and wellbeing outcomes require collective action across the system and everyone has a role to play.

 are integral to the long-term vision for public health and wellbeing in Victoria and should be considered when designing and delivering public health and wellbeing interventions.
 Place-based and co-design approaches are also important mechanisms for driving improvements in public health and wellbeing.

-Guidance to assist with implementation of the focus areas of the Victorian public health and wellbeing plan 2019-2023 in early childhood settings and schools, local government, health and human services and workplaces is available from this site.
+Guidance to assist with implementation of the focus areas and three of the priorities of the Victorian public health and wellbeing plan 2019-2023 in early childhood settings and schools, local government, health and human services and workplaces is available from this site.

 Knowing what works is also vital, and the Victorian public health and wellbeing outcomes framework (the outcomes framework) provides a platform for monitoring (refer to monitoring public health and wellbeing outcomes).